March Family Newsletter

 MESSAGE FROM DR. REMY

-HAPPY BLACK WOMEN HISTORY MONTH!
+HAPPY WOMEN'S HISTORY MONTH!

-WELCOME TO MARCH 2024!!!
+WELCOME TO MARCH 2025!!!

 School Status.
-Our school has been designated for Local Support and Improvement (LSI) by the New York State Education Department (NYSED) for the 2023-24 school year based on the performance of our students on New York State assessments in school year 2022-23.
+Our school has been designated for Local Support and Improvement (LSI) by the New York State Education Department (NYSED) for the 2024-25 school year based on the performance of our students on New York State assessments in school year 2023-24.
 The designation “Local Support and Improvement (LSI),” recognizes that all schools, even higher performing schools like ours, are in a continuous improvement mode and can benefit from local support from their districts to meet students’ differentiated needs.
 LSI is the best accountability status currently available.
 The school’s designation is part of the state’s accountability system consistent with federal Elementary and Secondary Education Act (ESEA) requirements.

 Our Data Story is as follows: